 - This is very often used in French shows to tip the viewer the action takes place in Provence (Southern France), as cicadas are very present there every summer, but unheard of in the northern half of the country.
 Some shows tend to overdo this, letting the viewer hear cicadas during winter just to point out it happens in the south.

-- The yearly cicada species living in the Chicago region, however, are always obnoxiously loud.
+- The yearly cicada species living in the Chicago region may not be anywhere near as populous as the "invasion" broods (which can swamp neighborhood roads instantaneously), but they're always obnoxiously loud.
 Always.

 - You do not know suffering until you are living in Virginia during the overlap of multiple cycles.

 - The 2011 cycle in the South was annoying as hell but ultimately ignorable.
 Thank god for headphones.